Michelle Fowler: Development

 Early in the series, the character of Michelle became central to the programme and was the focus of a controversial storyline involving her teenage pregnancy.
 Press interest in the show escalated to "record levels" as journalists continuously tried to guess who had fathered her baby.
-In whodunnit fashion, the audience had been kept in the dark as to the father's identity and were offered teasers implicating several Square residents.
+In whodunit fashion, the audience had been kept in the dark as to the father's identity and were offered teasers implicating several Square residents.
 The culprit was finally exposed in October 1985 on episode 66.
 Written by series co-creator/script editor Tony Holland and directed by co-creator/producer Julia Smith, it was considered to be a landmark episode in the show's history.
 4 possible suspects were seen leaving the Square in the episode's first half: Tony Carpenter (Oscar James), Ali Osman (Nejdet Salih), Andy O'Brien (Ross Davidson), and Den Watts (Leslie Grantham).
 As Michelle waited by their rendezvous point, a car pulled up and the fluffy white legs of Roly the poodle bounded out of the car, revealing that the man who was meeting Michelle, the father of her baby, was Den Watts.
 The rest of the episode was one long scene of Den and Michelle discussing whether or not to keep the baby.
 Until that time, that 15-minute scene was the longest ever done on a soap opera.
 Writer Colin Brake has suggested that this was a bold experiment for a series that had established a reputation, in its first 8 months, for being fast-moving and rapidly cut.
 It relied on only 1 story and 2 actors to hold the audience for over half an episode.
 Tony Holland's handling of the awkward scene between a teenage girl and her best friend's father is considered one of the highlights of the programme's first year.
 The finishing touch was the use of alternative end-title music, "Julia's Theme", a variation of the usual one which replaced the dramatic drum beats with a longer, gentler piano-solo introduction.